peterhurford/priority-wiki-content/home.md

 # List of Causes

-## Risks to the long-term future (Existential, Catastrophic, Suffering)
+## Risks to the Long-Term Future (Existential, Catastrophic, Suffering)

 * [General background on existential / catastrophic future risks](/future-risks-background)
 * [Reducing risks from artifical intelligence](ai)